 Many animals die in natural disasters and fires.
 Often it would be possible to save many of them if humans chose to.
 Until recently, nonhuman animals have been disregarded in rescue plans for natural disasters, but this is now starting to change.

-One of the main reasons animals die in the wild is lack of food and water.
+Some of the main reasons animals die in the wild are weather conditions and lack of food and water.
 Moreover, during food shortages those who don’t starve to death suffer from malnourishment and hunger, as well as thirst.
-However, it would be perfectly feasible to help many of these animals.
+However, it is possible to build shelters for them which can make a difference between life and death and can prevent significant suffering.
+It’s sometimes possible to provide animals with food and water, although this needs to be calculated very carefully, as otherwise we may increase, rather than reduce, wild animal suffering.

 1 There are also people who are aware that we can help animals in nature but reject the idea that we should.
 For a view against helping animals and a celebration of suffering in the wild see Rolston III, H. (1992) “Ethical responsibilities toward wildlife”, Journal of the American Veterinary Medical Association, 200, pp. 615-622.